open-ephys/next-gen-system/specification.md

 ## FPGA - host interface

-The Open Instruments standard encapsulates the FPGA - host interface so that neither hardware, firmware or software need to be modified significantly in order to switch between interfaces.
+The Open Instruments standard encapsulates the FPGA/host interface so that neither hardware, firmware or software need to be modified significantly in order to switch between interfaces.

 ![Overview of latencies across hardware interfaces.
 Histograms reflect measured